-SC 231 Sociology for Health Professionals (3) Prereq.: Major in natural sciences.
+SC 231 Sociology for Health Professionals (3) Offered Fall.
+Prereq.: Major in natural sciences.
 Students learn the basic theories and principles of sociology with particular emphasis on its relevance to health care in the United States.
 Students will learn about the nature of sociology, characteristics of individuals within society, social institutions and human ecology, and social change.
-Fall.

 SC 351–352 Physical Therapy Observation

-SC 392 Pre-Health Preparation Seminar (1) Prereq.: Junior or senior natural sciences major.
+SC 392 Pre-Health Preparation Seminar (1) Offered Spring.
+Prereq.: Junior or senior natural sciences major.
 Students prepare to pursue graduate studies in the health sciences through review of relevant topics in preparation for graduate admissions tests, practice test-taking strategies, learn to communicate goals through a written purpose statement, and participate in practice interviews.
-Spring.